Manufacturing ERP Systems Don’t Do What You Think They Do

 When you have real-time analytics and reporting, you can see these instances as they happen, giving you time to create an immediate fix.

-This is real money that is going to be lost if you don’t have this data and if you’re relying on ERP for it, it’s going to fall through the cracks.
+This is real money that is going to be lost if you don’t have this data.
+If you’re relying on ERP for it, it’s going to fall through the cracks.

 You Need Context for Your Data